 Confirm the WhatsApp phone number of your customer before sending the One Time Password to that number.

 Make sure to manage the customer's expectations.
-Let them know the code will be delivered to their WhatsApp phone number, especially if your business offers multiple ways to receive OTPs.
+Let them know that the code will be delivered to their WhatsApp phone number, especially if your business offers multiple ways to receive OTPs.

 Once the customer has successfully entered the code or OTP to your website or app, let them know that your business received it and whether or not the code was correct.